isabella232/journeys.en/help/using/building-journeys/sharing-fetch-fields.md

 This mixin will be shared by the journeyStepEvent and journeyStepProfileEvent.

-During a step processing, we can have N data fetch on field groups AEP or custom.
-We have tried not to surface the field group notion and granularity, to capture:
+During a step processing, we can have N data fetch on field groups.

-* global data fetch time on all potential field groups
-* global error and code, to ease aggregation computation instead of dealing with custom and AEP properties
-* global data fetch count
-* same information, but at source type granularity

 #### fetchTotalTime

-total amount of time spent in data fetch in millis during the step processing
+Total amount of time spent in data fetch in millis during the step processing.

 Type: long

 #### fetchTypeInError

-define if the fetch in error is on the platform or on a custom data source
+Defines if the fetch in error is on the platform or on a custom data source.

 Type: string